OzGhost/note/Mynorj_Specification.md

 - leaf level: the location in the ground which have no more route to travel
 - return value: every function will return a value with one of the type list above
 - num: accept a literal number or a variable which holding number type value
+- bool: accept a literal boolean or a variable which holding boolean type value

 ## Syntax
 - Line based: each statement will be on a single line